Iran's wooing of Africa yields scant results as sanctions bite

 Senegal exemplifies Iran’s chequered record.
 A deal signed under the previous government of President Abdoulaye Wade led to a factory churning out yellow, Iranian-designed vehicles.

-But promises of a Iranian-built refinery to help ease Senegal’s chronic fuel shortage never materialised.
+But promises of a Iranian-built refinery to help ease Senegal’s chronic fuel shortage never materialized.

 Then the seizure of a secret Iranian arms shipment in Nigeria in 2010 en route for Gambia prompted Dakar to break off relations with Tehran as it feared the arms would have found their way across the border into the hands of separatist rebels.